PRIYANSHUSHARMA003/Reddit_Persona_Builder_application/README.md

 # Reddit_Persona_Builder_application

-# 🧠 Reddit User Persona Builder

-This is a Python project that generates a basic **user persona** by analyzing a Reddit user’s recent **posts** and **comments**.

-It scrapes a Reddit profile, identifies interests and communication patterns, and saves the result to a `.txt` file with citation links.
+This is a Python-based Reddit User Persona Builder project that combines web scraping (via the Reddit API), text extraction, and light rule-based NLP to generate a profile of any public Reddit user.
+The project uses a virtual environment to manage dependencies and a .env file to securely store Reddit API keys.
+Output personas are saved as .txt files in the outputs/ folder, including citations for every characteristic extracted.
+While no LLMs are used currently, the project is easily extensible to incorporate GPT-based summarization or persona synthesis.

 ---